exocad/SevenZipSharpSimple/README.md

 ### Native 7z Library

 The native 7z library is part of this repository, but not linked directly by the `SevenZipSharpSimple` project.
-This should be done in the executable project using this library, for example with the following
+This can be done by importing the `Native7zReferences.target` file in a `.csproj`, or with the following snippet:
-snippet:

 ```xml
   <ItemGroup>